-Q: What Should I Know About W&R Lowry Farms Steers?
+Q: What Should I Know About W&R Farm and Ranch Steers?

-At W&R Farm & Ranch, we slaughter twice a year -- in the Spring and the Fall.
-Our steers will range from 1,000-1,300 lbs and will be approximately 28 months old at time of butcher.
+At W&R Farm and Ranch, we slaughter twice a year - in the Spring and the Fall.
+Our steers will range from 1,000 - 1,300 lbs and will be approximately 28 months old at the time of butcher.

 Q: I want A Steer, What Do I Do?

 That’s an easy one!
-Email us at firstname.lastname@example.org to reserve your steer.
-Once a Steer has been reserved for you, we ask you to pay a down payment (slaughter fee).
-We will call you once your steer is delivered to the slaughtering plant with tag number for your animal.
+Click here to reserve your steer.
+We will call you once your steer is delivered to the slaughtering plant with a tag number for your animal.
 The butcher will then contact you about custom cutting.

 Q: How Do I Get Ready For My Meat Purchase?

-A 1,300 lb steer will yield about 600 lbs of Meat!
+A 1,300 lb steer will yield approximately 600 lbs of meat!
 While that may sound like a lot, it goes faster than you think.
 However, many of our customers opt to find friends to split a steer with.
 If you choose this option, you will be the point of contact for your animal throughout the whole process.

 When the butcher calls you for cuts, he’ll need to know: